speechly/docs/content/slu-examples/cheat-sheet/index.md

 product_code = $digit $digit $symbol $digit $digit $digit $digit
 ```
 Above, `product_code` defines a template that expands to all possible utterances that start with two digits, followed by one of the symbols, followed by four digits, such as *"six four dash nine nine zero four"* or "*one two hash three four five six"*.

+*Note: We provide you with several predefined [Standard Variables](/slu-examples/standard-variables/) that you can take into use in your configuration!
+These are useful when your configuration must support numbers, dates, times, sequences of alphanumeric characters, email addresses, etc.*

 Note that any varible `x` *must* be declared in your configuration before it can be used with the `$x` notation.
 This is ok:
 ```